-Under Kansas law, leaving the scene of an accident is a criminal offence.
+Under Kansas law, leaving the scene of an accident is a criminal offense.

 Licensed drivers must accept all state traffic laws.
 As such, all drivers are required to do the following after an accident, regardless of who was at fault: